Thinking Machines Lab

 • The reported $50 billion funding round structure, terms, and lead investor.

-• The Google partnership terms revealed in the April 2026 multibillion-dollar deepening of ties.
+• The Google partnership terms revealed in the April 2026 multibillion-dollar deepening of ties, and whether the partnership materially shapes the Interaction Models distribution path.

-• Tinker adoption metrics and the commercial trajectory of the fine-tuning platform.
+• Tinker adoption metrics and the commercial trajectory of the fine-tuning platform alongside the new model line.

 • Continued senior-talent recruitment, particularly from OpenAI, Anthropic, and Meta AI.